 College Board has launched a longitudinal national SAT validity study in partnership with colleges and universities, to examine the relationship between SAT scores and college outcomes such as GPAs, course grades, persistence, and completion.

-We're asking institutions that use the SAT in admission decisions to opt to share their data with us for this study.
-Your participation will help inform and strengthen the college readiness and success knowledge base.
+Your participation in this study will help inform and strengthen the college readiness and success knowledge base.
 It also comes with benefits to your institution.

 Institutions that participate in the National SAT Validity Study get: